-\emph{One cannot hear whether a drum is broken.}
+\subsection{One cannot hear whether a drum is broken}

 We finish with the transplantable triple shown in Figure~\ref{fig:ABrokenDrumThatSoundsUnbroken}.
-This is the first example of a connected domain with mixed boundary conditions that is isospectral to a connected domain with Dirichlet boundary.
-Note that the building block could be altered continuously such that $M_{1}$ becomes planar, whereas $M_{2}$ and $M_{3}$ contain a M�bius strip.
-In contrast, a connected domain with Neumann boundary conditions cannot be transplantable to a connected domain with mixed boundary conditions.
-More precisely, one can use the same technique as in Section~\ref{sub:Orientability} to show that if a connected loop-signed graph has a Dirichlet loop, then any connected graph it is transplantable to must have one.
-In the style of~\cite{GordonWebbWolpert1992}, one can interpret $M_{1}$ as an orbifold with Dirichlet boundary by first gluing two copies of $M_{1}$ along their Neumann boundary parts, and then taking the quotient with respect to the involution given by interchanging of the copies.
-In conclusion, the triple proves that the number of Neumann boundary components is not spectrally determined, and that an orbifold can be Dirichlet isospectral to a manifold.
+This is the first example of a connected manifold with mixed boundary conditions that is isospectral to a connected manifold with pure Dirichlet boundary conditions.
+Note that the building block could be altered continuously so that $M_{1}$ becomes planar, whereas $M_{2}$ and $M_{3}$ contain M\"obius strips.
+In contrast, a manifold with pure Neumann boundary conditions has $0$ as an eigenvalue and is therefore never isospectral, and thus never transplantable, to a connected manifold with mixed boundary conditions.
+Hence, if a connected loop-signed graph has a Dirichlet loop, then any graph it is transplantable to must have one, which can also be shown using the technique of Proposition~\ref{prop:Orientability_of_Graphs_without_Neumann_Loops}.
+Moreover, $M_{2}$ and $M_{3}$ have the same heat content, which follows from the existence of a unitary transplantation matrix each of whose columns sums to $1$~\cite{Band}.
+They constitute the first example of Dirichlet isospectral connected flat manifolds with this property.
+In the style of~\cite{GordonWebbWolpert1992}, one can interpret $M_{1}$ as an orbifold with Dirichlet boundary by gluing two copies of $M_{1}$ along their Neumann boundary parts and then taking the quotient with respect to the involution given by interchanging of the copies.
+In conclusion, the triple shows that the number of Neumann boundary components is not spectrally determined, and that an orbifold can be Dirichlet isospectral to a manifold.